samguyer/adel/README.md

 }
 ```

-Every Adel function contains a minimum of three things: return type `adel`, and macros `abegin`, `asteps:`, and `aend` at the begining and end of the function.
+Every Adel function contains a minimum of three things: return type `adel`, and macros `abegin:` and `aend` at the begining and end of the function.
 But otherwise, the code is almost identical.
 The key feature is that we can run blink concurrently, like this:

 ```{c++}
 atogether( blink(3, 500), blink(4, 500) );